Louisvdw/dbus-serialbattery/docs/docs/general/install.md

 ```

 You can use the arrow keys to scroll down and edit the values you need.

 User Ctrl-O to save and Ctrl-X to exit the editor, and reboot for the settings to apply.

 #### Copy edited file from PC to GX device

-You can edit the file in a plain text editor on you PC like notepad on Widows.
+You can edit the file in a plain text editor on you PC like notepad on Windows.
 Then you need a program that can do SFTP like FileZilla.

-Connect to your GX using the same login as with SSH and copy your edited file over the existing one at `/data/etc/dbus-serialbattery/utils.py`
+Connect to your GX using the same login as with SSH and copy your edited file over the existing one at `/data/etc/dbus-serialbattery/utils.py` or `/data/etc/dbus-serialbattery/config.ini`.

-Don't copy all the files as the required file permissions will be destroyed and your driver might fail to start.
+> Don't copy all the files as the required file permissions will be destroyed and your driver might fail to start.

 ## Disable the driver